simplesurance/goordinator/README.md

 ## Project Status

-The project is an early stage.
-Breaking changes happen anytime. \
+The project is an early stage, breaking changes can happen anytime. \
-Test coverage is insufficient, therefore bugs *main* branch are likely.
+Test coverage is insufficient, therefore bugs in the *main* branch are likely.

 The release binaries are in a more stable state.
 They are roughly tested and used internally.